Kava-Labs/kava/x/evmutil/spec/02_state.md

 }
 ```

+## Deployed Cosmos Coin Contract Addresses

+Addresses for the ERC20 contracts representing cosmos-sdk `Coin`s are kept in the module store.
+They are stored as bytes by the cosmos-sdk denom they represent.

+Example:
+If a contract for representing the cosmos-sdk denom `cow` as an ERC20 in the EVM is deployed by the module to the address `0xbeef00000000000000000000000000000000beef`, the module store will contain:

+`0x01 | bytes("cow") => bytes(0xbeef00000000000000000000000000000000beef)`

+Where `0x01` is the `DeployedCosmosCoinContractKeyPrefix` defined in [keys.go](../types/keys.go).

 ## Store

-For complete implementation details for how items are stored, see [keys.go](../types/keys.go). `x/evmutil` store state consists of accounts.
+For complete implementation details for how items are stored, see [keys.go](../types/keys.go). `x/evmutil` store state consists of accounts and deployed contract addresses.